Walking in nature

 At the Reserve we have three main trails, each with its own charm.
 Depending on which one you choose, you will be able to:

-• Watch the monkeys, coatis, and birds (remember, they are wild animals, not pets)
+Watch the coatis, squirrels, foxes, and birds (remember, they are wild animals, not pets)

-Our short loop crosses the coffee grove, has four hanging bridges, a 23 m (75 ft) high waterfall and an observation deck for spider monkeys and coatis.
+Our short loop crosses the coffee grove, has four hanging bridges, a 23 m (75 ft) high waterfall and an the coati observation deck.
 You can comfortably do it in 20 minutes.

 Of course, you can always linger and surprise yourself with an unprogramed coati or a hummingbird.